Corey Seager Player Props: Rangers vs. Cubs

-After going 0-for-4 in his most recent game, Corey Seager and the Texas Rangers take on the Chicago Cubs (who will hand the ball to Marcus Stroman) at 2:20 PM ET on Friday.
+After going 1-for-2 with a double in his most recent game, Corey Seager and the Texas Rangers take on the Chicago Cubs (who will hand the ball to Justin Steele) at 4:05 PM ET on Saturday.

-In his previous game he had a hitless showing (0-for-4) against the Orioles.
+In his previous appearance, he went 1-for-2 with a double against the Cubs.

 Corey Seager Game Info & Props vs. the Cubs